tomkep/jwasm/Readme.txt

     1. About JWasm

-    JWasm is intended to be a MASM v6 compatible, open source assembler.
-    It's a fork of Open Watcom's WASM (v1.7).
+    JWasm is intended to be a free MASM v6 compatible assembler.
+It's a fork of Open Watcom's WASM and released under the Sybase Open Watcom Public License (see license.txt for details).

     JWasm is distributed in three packages:
     - JWASMnnB.zip : binaries for Windows (JWASM.EXE) and DOS (JWASMD.EXE,